Pexeso/ai-agents/README.md

 # Vobile AI Agent Skills

 Welcome to Vobile's AI Agent Skills repository.
-Vobile is the global leader in digital content protection and acquired the leading music dentification technology company Pex in 2025.
+Vobile is the global leader in digital content protection and acquired the leading music identification technology company Pex in 2025.
 Read more about the acquisition [here](https://pex.com/blog/vobile-completes-acquisition-of-pex/).

 This repository provides a collection of modular Agent Skills — standardized instructions and resources